How to use the Channel Tunnel when driving to France

 Most cars will be directed to the double-deck trains, which are suitable for vehicles less than 1.85 metres in height.
 Taller, wider and longer vehicles, plus those towing a caravan or trailer, will be directed to the single-deck trains.

-Once you have boarded Le Shuttle, you’re free to leave the vehicle.
+Once you have boarded Le Shuttle, you are free to leave your vehicle.
 There are toilets on board, but smoking is not permitted.

 Are there electric car charging points at the Eurotunnel?